-If we are shooting on location (not a studio), we will engage the services of a Health and Safety officer to do a risk assessment specific to this location and production.
+If we are shooting on location (not a studio), we will ensure a technical recce is carried out and engage the services of a Health and Safety officer to do a risk assessment specific to this location and production.

 When shooting on location, we will try to ensure common areas and holding areas are outside where possible.

 HIRED EQUIPMENT, SET & PROPS